A Guide to Becoming a Neurodiversity-Affirming Helping Professional

 Step 3: Actively Embody the Fundamentals

 Once you understand the fundamentals from a theoretical perspective, it’s time to begin the work of actively embodying them.
 This can be long and arduous work.
-It entails looking at each one of these fundamentals and asking yourself whether or not you are actively doing it.
-In order to engage in this type of work, you need to stay aware of the parts of yourself that may feel defensive and be able to approach the work with openness, curiosity and compassion.
+It entails looking at each one of these fundamentals and challenging yourself on your practices and internal through processes.
+In order to engage in this type of work, you need to stay aware of the parts of yourself that may feel defensive and will need to be able to approach the work with openness, curiosity and compassion.

 Step 4: Review Your Marketing